Kanagaraj-NN/Enhanced-Fault-Localization/README.txt

 Replication Instructions:
 =========================
 1) Follow all the steps in order.
-2) All the scripts are run inside the "ecfl" folder.
+2) All the scripts are run inside the "Enhanced-Fault-Localization" folder.
-    # $ANY_DIRECTORY/ecfl
+    # $ANY_DIRECTORY/Enhanced-Fault-Localization

 Prerequisite Tools: